Rust-Simply/iriss-scripts/src/scripts/iriss-04.md

 First of all, you can see that this pattern is _much_ cleaner than having a lot of `if let`s.

 We could also use match as an expression: [[]]

-(This gets even more exciting when we get into functions)

 What happens if we add another variant to the enum though?
 Well, that `match` statement will see that not every case is handled, and cause an error. [[]]